google/WebFundamentals/src/_langs/en/shows/lazyweb/2015/episode-12.markdown

 # In this Week's Episode

-ES6 Generators will take the pain out of async programming, and what happens when you ask a neural network what it sees?
+ES6 Generators will take the pain out of asynchronous programming, and what happens when you ask a neural network what it sees?

 ##GROKKING GENERATORS
 <https://www.youtube.com/watch?v=lil4YCCXRYc>